 5.14 Development should be up to four storeys in height, except where feature buildings may be proposed, and be varied in scale to take advantage of views over the Waterfront area and complement the proposed Museum Quarter proposed for around the Hartlepool Maritime Experience and Jacksons Landing (see Figures 5.5 and 5.6).
-Care is needed to ensure that the setting and significance of the Listed Buildings to the east of the site are preserved and enhanced.
-Car parking will be expected to be screened from the Waterfront through careful positioning of buildings.
+Care is needed to

-The potential for pavilion style units and smaller buildings on land to the north of Maritime 5.15 Avenue (see Figure 5.5) will be encouraged and could potentially accommodate a Cycle Hub that would be expected to be delivered within the Trincomalee Wharf site or on Jacksons Landing.
+5.15 The potential for pavilion style units and smaller buildings on land to the north of Maritime Avenue (see Figure 5.5) will be encouraged and could potentially accommodate a Cycle Hub that would be expected to be delivered within the Trincomalee Wharf site or on Jacksons Landing.
 These will sit within an area of improved public realm and could offer a natural opportunity to connect with activities on the water in Jacksons Dock including a potential pick up / drop off point for a Water Taxi (see Figures 5.7 and 5.8).